wp-plugins/wpsso/readme.txt

 * **Fixed** flushing of transient cache for sharing buttons on Post / Page updates.

 == Upgrade Notice ==

+= 2.3 =

+Added default options when adding a multisite blog, added check for wp_remote_get() errors, changed the default Open Graph image size to 1200x1200 cropped.

 = 2.2 =